Vermont College of Fine Arts | Montpelier, VT | 2010, Master of Fine Arts in Visual Art (MFA), Feminism, New Genre, Public Art

 Swanda’s distinctions include the Wilhelmina Denning Jackson Art Award as well as scholarship for graduate work.

 My work centers on a meeting of the so-called ‘other;’ between feminine and masculine, high ‘art’ and domestic life.
 The current work is about un-labeling.
 For example, in Mutual Cleanse, portraits carved out of soap are washed away with daily use.
 In Impermanent Foundation, the ocean, rain, or other natural phenomena take a classical bust and dissolve the piece.
-I document the work as it breaks down, examining what traces if any are left over.
-I am interested in following the unintentional, the mistake, the gap, the interruption and explore the space between intentions.
+I document the work as it breaks down, examining the traces left over.
+I am interested in following the unintentional, the mistake, the gap, and explore the space between intentions.